Newt Gingrich: Congressional campaigns

 In 1974, Gingrich made his first bid for political office as the Republican candidate in in north-central Georgia.
 He lost to 20-year incumbent Democrat Jack Flynt by 2,770 votes.
 Gingrich's relative success surprised political analysts.
 Flynt had never faced a serious challenger; Gingrich was the second Republican to ever run against him.
-He did well against Flynt although 1974 was a disastrous year for Republican candidates nationally due to fallout from the Watergate scandal of the Nixon administration.
+He did well against Flynt, although 1974 was a disastrous year for Republican candidates nationally due to fallout from the Watergate scandal of the Nixon administration.

 Gingrich sought a rematch against Flynt in 1976.
 While the Republicans did slightly better in the 1976 House elections than in 1974 nationally, the Democratic candidate in the 1976 presidential election was former governor of Georgia Jimmy Carter.
 Carter won more than two-thirds of the vote in his native Georgia.
 Gingrich lost his race by 5,100 votes.

 As Gingrich primed for another run in the 1978 elections, Flynt decided to retire.
 Gingrich defeated Democratic state senator Virginia Shapard by 7,500 votes.

 Gingrich was re-elected five times from this district, before it was modified by redistricting.
 He faced a close general election race once—in the House elections of 1990—when he won a narrow 974 vote victory over Democrat David Worley in the general.

 Although the district was trending Republican at the national level, conservative Democrats continued to hold most local offices, as well as most of the area's seats in the General Assembly, well into the 1980s.
 In 1992, Gingrich faced a primary challenge from State Representative Herman Clark, which he won by just 978 votes amid ethical concerns and an anti-incumbent trend.

-Congress
+U.S. House of Representatives

 In 1981, Gingrich co-founded the Military Reform Caucus (MRC) and the Congressional Aviation and Space Caucus.
 During the 1983 congressional page sex scandal, Gingrich was among those calling for the expulsion of representatives Dan Crane and Gerry Studds.
 Gingrich supported a proposal to ban loans from the International Monetary Fund to Communist countries and he endorsed a bill to make Martin Luther King Jr. Day a new federal holiday.